-v.
-On land, where, at the time of the coming into effect of this Notice or thereafter such land was zoned open pace, conservation or had an equivalent zoning; or On land designated for protection or conservation purposes in an Environmental Management Framework adopted in the prescribed manner, or a Spatial Development Framework adopted by the MEC or Minister.
-The widening of a road by more than 4 metres, or the lengthening of a road by more than 1 kilometre.
-Nestern Cape Areas zoned for use as public open space or equivalent zoning; i.
-All areas outside urban areas: aa) Areas containing indigenous vegetation; (bb) Areas on the estuary side of the development setback line or n an estuarine functional zone where no such setback line has been determined; or ii.
-Inside urban areas: (aa) Areas zoned for conservation use; or bb) Areas designated for conservation use in Spatial Development Frameworks adopted by the competent authority.
-The expansion of runways or aircraft landing strips where the expanded runways or aircraft landing strips will be longer than 1,4 kilometres in length.
-Nestern Cape All areas outside urban areas.
+iv.
+On land, where, at the time of the coming into effect of this Notice or thereafter such land was zoned open space, conservation or had an equivalent zoning; or v.
+On land designated for protection or conservation purposes in an Environmental Management Framework adopted in the prescribed manner, or a Spatial Development Framework adopted by the MEC or Minister.
+18 The widening of a road by more than 4 metres, or the lengthening of a road by more than 1 kilometre.
+Western Cape i.
+Areas zoned for use as public open space or equivalent zoning; ii.
+All areas outside urban areas: (aa) Areas containing indigenous vegetation; (bb) Areas on the estuary side of the development setback line or in an estuarine functional zone where no such setback line has been determined; or iii.
+Inside urban areas: (aa) Areas zoned for conservation use; or (bb) Areas designated for conservation use in Spatial Development Frameworks adopted by the competent authority.
+19 The expansion of runways or aircraft landing strips where the expanded runways or aircraft landing strips will be longer than 1,4 kilometres in length.
+Western Cape i.
+All areas outside urban areas.